-Ok, so let’s move onto there being ‘no studies done on human consumption of placenta’ or ‘no health benefits.
-A quick google search brought up this meta-analysis of several studies from the US National Library of Medicine National Institutes of Health. (www.ncbi.nlm.nih.gov/pmc/articles/PMC6138470/).
+Ok, let’s move on to the fact that there are ‘no studies done on human consumption of placenta’ or ‘no health benefits'.
+A quick Google search brought up this meta-analysis of several studies from the US National Library of Medicine National Institute of Health. (www.ncbi.nlm.nih.gov/pmc/articles/PMC6138470/).
 They reviewed many studies, and even found the same flaws as I did with the one case of infant illness stating:

 A single case published by the American Center for Disease Control describes a late-onset infection in a neonate from group B streptococci (GBS) 32 .
 The mother had consumed her own placenta post partum in the form of capsules.
 Group B streptococci were identified both in the dried placental tissue and the blood of the newborn infant, but not in the breast milk.
 In case of maternal, oral ingestion it is assumed that the stomach functions as a barrier against bacteria, including streptococci.
 The maternal intake of placenta as a route for infection is therefore debatable.
 Prenatal transmission of bacteria, colonization of the maternal gastrointestinal tract with GBS, and transmission due to close postpartum contact between mother and child, can more likely be assumed in this case.